Self Employed Liabilities

 - Taking cash, in excess of profit, out of the business.

-Informal steps that can be taken by a sole trader to
+Informal steps that can be taken by a sole trader to deal with insolvency

 Sole traders must, of course, exercise due care and diligence in running their businesses.
 Prior to reaching a situation where a creditor is likely to force matters, the sole trader should examine the business, perhaps with the help of a business consultant, so that they understand fully the position the business is in.
 In particular they should look at operating costs, financing and lease arrangements, and income.
 Their ultimate goal will be to restructure the business to reduce costs and maximize income so they can repay their creditors.
 They should consider the following: